 - Fish: Can decrease fertility and reproduction, and cause female characteristics in male fish.

-- Dolphins: Can accumulate in tissue and be transferred to young.
+- Dolphins: Can accumulate in the tissue and be transferred to young.

 What ingredients should I avoid?